List of WWE television programming: All-Star Wrestling (1971–1986)

 All-Star Wrestling was a WWF promotional show that featured enhancement matches and interviews that were designed to further featured talent.
 The show was taped at the Hamburg Fieldhouse in Hamburg, Pennsylvania.
 The show replaced Heavyweight Wrestling from Washington DC.
 All-Star Wrestling ran from October 2, 1971 through August 30, 1986, when it was replaced by the new program Wrestling Challenge.
-Challenge was the "B" show of the WWF's syndicated programming, behind Superstars.
+All-Star Wrestling served as the "B" show of the WWF's syndicated programming in the early 80s, behind WWF Championship Wrestling.
 Typically, the show comprised matches with play-by-play from Vince McMahon, with occasional assistance from Lord Alfred Hayes and Pat Patterson; it was later hosted by Gorilla Monsoon and Jesse Ventura.
 From 1982 until 1984, the theme of All-Star Wrestling was "Gemini Dream" by The Moody Blues.
 From 1984 to 1986, the theme was David Bowie's "Modern Love".

 Championship Wrestling (1971–1986)

 Championship Wrestling is one of the original TV shows of the World Wrestling Federation.
 It included all the stars of the WWF, interviews and championship matches.
 The show lasted from 1971 until August 1986 and was the flagship of the WWF's programming until it was replaced by Superstars of Wrestling.
 In 1984, the show used "Thriller" by Michael Jackson as its opening theme.
 The host and announcer was Vince McMahon, often joined by a co-host.